Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 Previously data is not obtained about women or the abuse labels online did not classify about women accurately.
 E.g., Women's Defenders and Supporters were being labeled by NLP and by Sentiment as 'offenders' from open-source datasets.

-This is a sample, worked on by an intern from the University of Chicago for Worldie - Social Media for Good.
+This is a Sample, worked on by an intern from the University of Chicago for Worldie - Social Media for Good.
 For your purposes, you will need to edit.
 Further, this has errors as well.
 - Collect the Data
 - Label the Data (0-1 in labeled columns)